TomasHubelbauer/markright/readme.md

   (this can be worked around using the alternative inline code run syntax)
 - MarkRight does not support newlines other than `\n` (so, not `\r\n`), we may support these in the future, but as of now it has not been a priority
+- MarkRight has no direct way of referencing external assets or describe their inclusion into the repository other than plain language or a command block which pulls them in (`mv`, `cp`, `curl`, `wget`, whatever other way…)

 ## Development